Wattenberger/benjamin-scholl/src/pages/research/index.md

 >
 > #### ***2.
 Spine calcium activity variability and effects on input/output transformations***
 >
-> Synapses are inherently stochastic.
-Responses to sensory stimuli are also variable.
-These two factors are rarely examined in together, or with respect to input/output transformations.
+> Synapses are inherently stochastic (by their vary nature and when driven by sensory stimuli).
+How does synaptic variability relate to input/output transformations?
 This project will utilize in vivo data to underestand how synaptic variability impacts neural computation.
 >
 > #### ***3.
 Correlating neural activity and CREB signaling in single cells in vivo***
 >